-Every West Australian should one day head out to the red centre, and why not with kids?
-Here are our top 9 things to do in the Goldfields with Kids.
-We visited the Goldfields for a Winter Escape with our two kids aged 6 and almost 3, we travelled our family two wheel drive car and stayed in hotels in Kalgoorlie and Boulder, and one campsite.
+Every West Australian should head to the Golden Outback, and why not with kids?
+Here are our top 9 things to do in with Kids in the Goldfields.
+We visited the Goldfield of Western Australia for a Winter Escape with our two kids aged 6 and almost 3, we travelled our family two wheel drive car and stayed in hotels in Kalgoorlie and Boulder, and one campsite near Laverton Western Australia.

 #1 Kids in the Goldfields: Drive a Haulpak Truck

 Well, pretend to drive a truck.
-This hits our number 1 because it was both interactive and educational for all the family, from the littlest through to dad.
+This hits our number 1 for Kids in the Goldfields because it was both interactive and educational for all the family, from the littlest through to dad.
 Hannan’s North Tourist Mine is filled with lots of old machinery which is awesome for kids to climb into, pull levers and press buttons!
 The ability to climb on old machinery and then into a massive Haulpak was a total winner for everyone in the family!

 #2 Kids in the Goldfields: Pan for Gold and Play 2 UP

 Our visit to Hannans tourist mine started out slowly (it was the middle of winter!), even Miss 6 with her normal excitement for things historical found it the miners tents and fire hard to warm her up!
 While in other weather the gold panning would have been lots of fun, the water was cold and we had no luck (I wonder if we would have had the perseverance to be prospectors?)

 Miss M found some of the mannequins, especially one of Paddy Hannan spooky and scary and it was a game of 2UP that got us smiling!!!
 Great for maths and something you can play at home.